Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 Russia continues to maintain close ties with China, India and many developing countries in Asia and Africa.
 Many depend on Russia for energy and other exports, although they also depend on Ukraine for grain.

-India has not shunned Russia despite belonging to the so-called Quad “with the United States, Australia and Japan.
-With a long-standing close relationship with Russia, India has boosted imports of energy from Russia despite pressure from the United States and Europe, which is moving away from Russian gas and oil.
+India has not shunned Russia despite belonging to the so-called Quad along with the United States, Australia and Japan.
+With a long-standing close relationship with Russia, India has boosted energy imports from Russia despite pressure from the United States and Europe, which are moving away from Russian gas and oil.

 India, for example, has used nearly 60 million barrels of Russian oil so far in 2022, compared to just 12 million barrels in 2021, according to commodity data firm Kpler.